A-CLUB

 A-CLUB, short for Anime-club, (A-CLUB 動畫俱樂部) was a popular magazine in Hong Kong in the 1980s.
-Its main topic include Japanese anime, manga and the Japanese video game industry.
-It also covered some aspect of Hong Kong manhua, and eventually US comics in the later years.
-It ceased publications in 2001.
+Its main topics include Japanese anime, manga, and the Japanese video game industry.
+It also covered some aspects of Hong Kong manhua, and eventually US comics in the later years.
+It ceased publication in 2001.

 Operation

-Prior to the internet age in the 1980s and early 1990s, the magazine was one of the main source for Japanese anime culture materials in Hong Kong.
-The cover usually feature the hottest topics at the time.
+Prior to the internet age in the 1980s and early 1990s, the magazine was one of the main sources for Japanese anime culture materials in Hong Kong.
+The cover usually featured the hottest topics at the time.

 The founding price was HK$10 per issue, it later increased to HK$35.

 In its final year the magazine was only able to sell about 3,000 copies.